Catching the attention of a journalist, blogger or editor is typically a tough task.

 You can use several strategies to continue the conversation beyond this point, but you must have useful information to offer.

-You may have a great story but not a newsworthy or inspiring angle.
+You may have a great story but the person you sent it to didn’t see it as newsworthy or having an inspiring angle.
 Perhaps another reporter has already picked up the story, so it doesn’t feel fresh.
-Including two or three alternate storylines, lead points, or interview perspectives in your follow up response might spark interest.
+Including two or three alternate storylines, lead points, or interview perspectives in your follow up pitch response might spark interest.

 Sometimes the story is simply not a good fit at this time.
 However, you might have another great tale waiting in the wings.
 You could write, “If this story is not a great fit for publication right now, then you may be interested in [topic].”